mcwitt/dhall-resume/README.md

-# dhall-cv
+# dhall-resume

-Project to generate CVs in a variety of formats from a common description in the [Dhall][dhall] configuration language.
+Project to generate résumés in a variety of formats from a common description in the [Dhall][dhall] configuration language.

 Inspired by [mstksg/cv-static][cv-static].